gilbarbara/hooks/README.md

 Hooks for managing and persisting application state.

+[usePersistentState](docs/usePersistentState) — State hook that persists the state in localStorage.
 [useSetState](docs/useSetState.md) — Returns a setState that merges object changes into the current state.
 [useToggle](docs/useToggle.md) — State hook to track the value of a boolean.
-[useLocalStorageState](docs/useLocalStorageState.md) — State hook that persists the state in localStorage.

 ### Effects